alanpaterson82/project2/README.md

 # Issues

-1. The very basic nature of the website is due to my lack of ability to create both a visually pleasing and responsive project at this stage.
+1. The very basic nature of the website is due to my lack of ability to create both a visually pleasing and responsive project at this stage of my learning
-2. I struggled with the Javascript language and often came up against issues where content disappeared (i.e this list of questions) and it took significant time and effort to resolve these issues, which generally was to do with grammar, spacing and layout errors with my code.
+2. I struggled with the Javascript language and often came up against issues where content disappeared (i.e the list of questions) and it took significant time and effort to resolve these issues, which generally was to do with grammar, spacing and layout errors within my code
-3. I would have preferred to have ha d an option for a participant to add their username but after multiple attempts this would not work and could not be resolved.
+3. I would have preferred to have had an option for a participant to add their username, but after multiple attempts this would not work and could not be resolved

 # Testing